wpswings/woo-refund-and-exchange-lite/readme.md

 ## SUPPORT
 If you need support or have any question then kindly use our online chat window [here](https://makewebbetter.com/?utm_source=MWB-RMA-git&utm_medium=MWB-git-page&utm_campaign=MWB-RMA-git) or connect with us then [Generate a Ticket](https://makewebbetter.com/submit-query/)

+If our documentation doesn’t contain the solution to your problem, you can visit the [**MakeWebBetter Forums**](https://forums.makewebbetter.com/?utm_source=MWB-rma-git&utm_medium=MWB-git-page&utm_campaign=MWB-rma-git) with your question.

+## CONTRIBUTE AND TRANSLATE

+Return Refund and Exchange For WooCommerce is translated into multiple languages Chinese, Dutch, Russian, Spanish and many more.
+Help localize Return Refund and Exchange For WooCommerce even further by adding your locale Language.[Click Here](https://translate.wordpress.org/projects/wp-plugins/woo-refund-and-exchange-lite)

 ### **MORE ABOUT MAKEWEBBETTER**